cylc/cylc-ui/README.md

 # Project setup
 yarn install

-# build & run in offline mode (uses mock data, auto-reloads the browser on change)
+# start dev server in offline mode (uses mock data, auto-updates the browser page on change)
 yarn run serve

+# pass options to vite (e.g. to use a different port or expose host)
+VITE_OPTIONS='--host myhost' yarn run serve

 # build for development (rebuilds on change)
 # launch using `cylc gui --ui-build-dir=<path>`